AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/docusign-modules.md

 ---
 # DocuSign modules

-The Adobe Workfront Fusion DocuSign modules enable you to monitor and retrieve envelope status, search and retrieve envelopes, or download and send a document to sign in your DocuSign account.
+The [!DNL Adobe Workfront Fusion DocuSign] modules enable you to monitor and retrieve envelope status, search and retrieve envelopes, or download and send a document to sign in your [!DNL DocuSign] account.

 If you need instructions on creating a scenario, see [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).